luna404/HeRAMS-UserManual/UserGuide_en.md

 	<summary><b><i>Page 4:</b> Functionality</i>
 	</summary>

-The **Functionality** page displays the level of functionality status of the MoSDs following a standard classification and scale (Fully Functioning to Not Functioning) respresented as:
+The **Functionality** page displays the level of functionality of the MoSDs following a standard classification and scale (Fully Functioning to Not Functioning) represented as:
--	A map to spot the distribution and number of MoSDs according to the functionality status
+-	a map to spot the distribution and number of MoSDs according to the functionality status;
--	Doughnut  charts to summarize
-	- The level of functionality
+-	doughnut charts to summarize the level of functionality as well as main causes of non-functionality; and
-	- Main causes of non-functionality
--	A table displays the list of priority areas in terms of non-functional health facilities and reported causes.
+-	a table displays the list of priority areas in terms of non-functional health facilities and reported causes.

 <p align="center">
 	<img src="media/images/HeRAMS_dashboard_functionality.png" alt="Functionality" height="300"></img>